compbiozurich/UZH-BIO392/course-results/2020/Caroline-Karch/IGV_day10.md

 ##### 2. What are the three grouped tracks for the bamout?
 What do the colors indicate?
 What differentiates the pastel versus gray reads?

 Three bamout files:
-- Normal bam (blood sample)
+- Normal bam: HCC1143_normal
--	Tumor bam
+-	Tumor bam: HCC1143_tumor
-- and...
+- P_Germline?

 Colors: The alignments are colored by tag HC.
-I think the grey ones does not belong to this HC group and therefore were not colored.
+I think the grey ones does not belong to this HC group and therefore were not colored. the red pastel samples belong to the normal cell linage and the green to the tumor cell linage.
+For the grey I detect tumor and normal cell samples.
+I don't really understand what this means...